06Leumas/Tricking-0--OG-Arena-map/README.md

 ## How to Download and Play

 1. **Download the Required Files**
-   - Download both `ogarena.json` and `ogarena.png` from this repository to your computer.
+   - Download both `OG Arena.json` and `OG Arena.png` from this repository to your computer.

 2. **Locate the Maps Folder**
    - Open File Explorer and navigate to: